Last update: 3:42 pm May 13, 2020

 Quarterly Supervision Reports

-LMFTA supervisors should send quarterly supervision reports (or updated supervision agreements), via email attachments.
-The Board will only accept these reports and agreements if the come directly from the supervisor’s email.
+LMFTA supervisors should send quarterly supervision reports (or updated supervision agreements), by following the directions and using the submission form on the Temporary PDF Forms page on the website.
+The Board will only accept these reports and agreements if they are sent directly to the Board from the supervisor’s email.
 Supervisors should copy the LMFTA on the email.

 Essential Business: Should I See Clients In-Person?

 This is a question being asked by many mental health professionals across disciplines.
-The Board is not able to give legal advice or interpretation on matters of this nature.
-The answer to this question depends on many circumstances.
+The Board cannot provide legal advice to individual licensees.
+The answer to this question depends on many circumstances and consultation with your own attorney may be advised.

 - AAMFT Code of Ethics